 If you don't use a diffuser, aim the blow dryer nozzle downward, in the direction hair grows.

 It's actually a myth that you can't brush curly hair.
 While some women swear off even a comb (in favor of finger-combing) stylist Eva Scrivo writes in her book, Eva Scrivo on Beauty, that brushing your hair can be a miracle-maker.
 Brushing hair for two minutes a night helps distribute natural oils from scalp to hair, Scrivo writes, making it "smoother, more manageable, less frizzy, softer, and shinier."

 Yes, your hair will likely pouf up into a mass of curls after brushing, but Scrivo says this is okay.
 Simply wait until just before bed to brush and refresh your hair in the morning.

 "Whether you are plagued by frizz, dryness, split ends or even hair thinning, nightly brushing with a natural-bristle brush will help to alleviate if not completely cure the condition," Scrivo writes.

 Secret #8: How to Distribute Product Through Hair

 Most women apply product to the top of their heads which can weigh hair down, Scrivo writes in her book.
 The best way to apply product is to start in the back where hair is thicker.
 You can then work the product through the sides and at the top of the head.
 Add small amounts of product as you make your way through sections of hair.

-You can comb the product through or massage it into hair with your fingers by applying a finger-comb method.
+You can comb or brush the product through, or massage it into the hair with your fingers by applying a finger-comb method.